 - Be kind to yourself and spend time with people that make you feel good, so you don't lose sight of your humanity.

-Shamini Rajarethnam studied a Master of Commerce at Melbourne Business School and is now the CEO of Australian beauty brand Rationale.
+Shamini Rajarethnam studied a Master of Commerce (Marketing) at Melbourne Business School and is now the CEO of Australian beauty brand Rationale.

 Want to learn more?